-BancFirst is headquartered in Oklahoma City and is the 4th largest bank in the state of Oklahoma.
-It is also the 174th largest bank in the nation.
-It was established in 1989 and as of December of 2020, it had grown to 1,908 employees at 118 locations.
-BancFirst has an A health rating.
+BancFirst is headquartered in OKLAHOMA CITY and is the 4th largest bank in the state of Oklahoma.
+It is also the 155th largest bank in the nation.
+It was established in 1989 and as of June of 2023, it had grown to 1,877 employees at 117 locations.
+BancFirst has a B+ health rating.

 They're pretty good, lost my wallet, and they were extremely helpful in getting my new account set up.
 When something posted to my old account (even a year later) they were able to transfer it immediately.

 They often have free cans of soda-pop on hot days, suckers for the kids, and treats for the pets, which is nice.
 I've never had an overdraft, so I can't tell you how their insufficient funds policy works.